-- TTARA opposes separate audits by multiple taxing authorities.
+- TTARA opposes subjecting taxpayers to separate audits by multiple taxing authorities.

 Principles.
 The franchise tax, the state’s general business tax, should apply to all forms of business receiving liability protections from the state.
 A reasonable small business exemption is acceptable in order to limit the administrative burdens and compliance costs of this complex tax; however, the exemption should not be used to advance a policy of selected tax relief, creating inequities in the application of the tax.

 - TTARA supports reductions in the franchise tax rate to provide relief for all franchise taxpayers if sufficient revenue is available.

 - TTARA supports reasonable changes that simplify and clarify the calculation of the franchise tax without unduly benefitting or harming certain taxpayers relative to their competitors.

 - TTARA opposes changes that arbitrarily narrow the number of businesses subject to the tax.